 Generally, without patience, you’ll be exposing yourself to mistakes that could lead to failure.
 That said, here’s where you should begin in your pursuit of the best commercial real estate investing opportunities.

 Understand Toronto’s Real Estate Market

 Before proceeding with acquiring a real estate investment in the Greater Toronto Area or any location, you need to spend some time to learn and understand the market, you plan to invest in.
 Familiarize yourself with:

 Demographics and things like population growth count as predictive tools that can help you as an investor figure out market dynamics.
 Think of it this way.
-Different segments of the population may be motivated to move to one place or the other or purchase a home in a specific neighborhood due to life events like starting a family, getting married, receiving a promotion or raise, the need for a retirement home, and so on.
+Different segments of the population may be motivated to move to one place or the other or purchase a home in a specific neighbourhood due to life events like starting a family, getting married, receiving a promotion or raise, the need for a retirement home, and so on.

 As they move and settle in these places, new opportunities will arise.
-For instance, there will be a demand for things like childcare facilities, places to shop, eat, or hang out.
+For instance, there will be a demand for things like childcare facilities, and places to shop, eat, or hang out.
 A place with a high concentration of boomers will definitely create demand for healthcare services.

 Chances are many of the people in these demographics will seek these services in places that are close to their homes, a situation that can fuel demand for office or commercial space for those looking to meet the needs of these people.